|Nutritional Guidelines (per serving)|

 Slice the bell pepper into strips.

-Combine the cucumber and tomato with the sliced radishes and onion.
+Combine the cucumber and tomato with the sliced radishes and onion in a large bowl.

 Add the feta cheese and olives.

 In a small bowl combine the olive oil, lemon juice, garlic, and oregano.
-Shake or whisk to blend.
+Whisk to blend.

 Toss the vegetables with the lemon and olive oil mixture.